 They’re lying.
 Or maybe they’re not.
 Maybe only liars suspect liars.

 I used to tell my nutritionist that apples were my favorite food.
 Apples.

-I sat in my professor’s office eating my 4:00 meal, the half of my apple remaining after cooking the other in my oatmeal that morning.
+I sat in my professor’s office eating my second meal of the day, the half of my apple remaining after cooking the other in my oatmeal that morning.

 “Apples are good for you, but make sure you’re eating other things too” she said with a knowingness that hung heavy in the air.

 We discussed my final paper on food accessibility on college campuses.

 She is starving.
 She eats and pukes, then eats her puke.
 She’s crying.

 lately my identity feels more like a “how” than a “what”

 less like something that i can buy at the store